 - Have an oversight mechanism that assures content integrity of the selected performance measures.
-These measures must be evidence based and well designed (e.g., clearly specify required data elements, ensure that data collection is feasible).
+If appropriate, these measures should be evidence based and well designed.

-  - Provide clear instructions to the physicians that define the educational process of the PI CME activity (documentation requirements, timelines, etc.).
+- Provide clear instruction to the physician that defines the educational process of the activity (documentation and timeline).

-  - Provide adequate background information so that physicians can identify and understand the performance measures that will guide their PI CME activity, and the evidence base behind those measures.
+- Provide adequate background information so that physicians can identify and understand the performance measures that will guide their activity and the evidence base behind those measures (if applicable).

 - Validate the depth of physician participation by a review of submitted PI CME activity documentation.

 - Consist of the following 3 stages:

 Stage A: Learning from Current Practice Performance Assessment